 Marysville Elementary School

-- Marysville Elementary School's student population of 411 students has stayed relatively flat over five school years.
+- Marysville Elementary School's student population of 440 students has grown by 7% over five school years.

 |Grades Offered||Grades Prekindergarten-6|